AndresRTejedor/Mold/joss/paper.md

 The code presented here can be found on [Github](https://github.com/AndresRTejedor/Mold), and it provides a detailed manual with the instructions to compile and use the package as well as with step-by-step examples to implement both the Mold Integration and the Lattice Mold techniques using the explicit square well potential.
 The package uses the `pair_style square/well` with three parameters that control the radius, the depth and the slope of the interaction potential.
 Additionally, we provide two detailed worked examples to reproduce already published results.

 The first example explores [the Mold Integration](https://andresrtejedor.github.io/Mold/example_MI_lj.html) technique for the (100) plane of the fcc crystal for the Lennard-Jones potential.
-This example reproduces the results of the works of [@davidchack2003direct] using the cleaving technique and [@espinosa2014mold] using the Mold Integration method, and uses the Broughton-Gilmer modified Lennard-Jones potential [@Broughton1983] that can be found in the CLEAVING package [here](https://github.com/demonico85/cleaving/tree/master).
-The second example shows step-by-step instructions to perform [Lattice Mold](https://andresrtejedor.github.io/Mold/example_LM_mw.html) calculations of mW Ice Ih nucleation rate at T=220K, reproducing the results of [@sanchez2022homogeneous] using the same method that is compatible with other methods ([@haji2018forward],[@li2011homogeneous],[@haji2014suppression]).
+This example reproduces the results of the works of [@davidchack2003direct] using the cleaving technique and [@espinosa2014mold] using the Mold Integration method, and uses the Broughton-Gilmer modified Lennard-Jones potential [@Broughton1983] that is included in this pacakge (please see the CLEAVING package [here](https://github.com/demonico85/cleaving/tree/master) for further details).
+The second example shows step-by-step instructions to perform [Lattice Mold](https://andresrtejedor.github.io/Mold/example_LM_mw.html) calculations of mW Ice Ih nucleation rate at T=220K, reproducing the results of [@sanchez2022homogeneous] using the same method which provides compatible results with other methods ([@haji2018forward],[@li2011homogeneous],[@haji2014suppression]).
 Both examples include all the LAMMPS scripts, the configuration files and simple bash and Python scripts to run the simulations and analyze the results.

-Overall, this simulation package aims to simplify the simulation process of the presented methods and allow the community to perform simulations of solid-to-liquid phase transitions in a more efficient way.
+Overall, this simulation package aims to simplify the simulation process of the presented methods and allow the community to perform simulations of liquid-to-solid phase transitions in a more efficient way.

 # Acknowledgements

 We kindly acknowledge Dr. Lorenzo Rovigatti for sharing a Github repository as a guide to build our documentation.
 This project was funded by projects PID2022-136919NA-C33, PID2022-136919NB-C31, and PID2022-136919NB-C32 and PID2022-136919NB-C33 of the MICINN, and the Oppenheimer Research Fellowship of the University of Cambridge.
 I.S.-B. acknowledges funding from the Oppenheimer Fellowship, Derek Brewer scholarship of Emmanuel College and EPSRC Doctoral Training Programme studentship, number EP/T517847/1.
 N. D. P. acknowledges support from the CECAM and CCP5 through the CECAM/CCP5 sandpit grant (2022) and the EP/V028537/1 grant.
 J. R. acknowledges funding from the Spanish Ministry of Economy and Competitivity (PID2019-105898GA-C22) and the Madrid Government (Comunidad de Madrid-Spain) under the Multiannual Agreement with Universidad Politécnica de Madrid in the line Excellence Programme for University Professors, in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
 J.R.E. also acknowledges funding from the Ramon y Cajal fellowship (RYC2021-030937-I).
 A.R.T. acknowledges funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme (grant agreement 803326), and from the Ramon y Cajal fellowship.
-This work has been performed using resources provided by the Cambridge Tier-2 system operated by the University of Cambridge Research Computing Service (http://www.hpc.cam.ac.uk) funded by EPSRC Tier-2 capital grant EP/P020259/1.This project made use of time on HPC granted via the UK High–End Computing Consortium for Biomolecular Simulation, HECBioSim (http://hecbiosim.ac.uk), supported by EPSRC (grant no. EP/X035603/1).
+This work has been performed using resources provided by the Cambridge Tier-2 system operated by the University of Cambridge Research Computing Service (http://www.hpc.cam.ac.uk) funded by EPSRC Tier-2 capital grant EP/P020259/1 and by the Sulis High-Performance Computational Center under the grant EP/T022108/1.This project made use of time on HPC granted via the UK High–End Computing Consortium for Biomolecular Simulation, HECBioSim (http://hecbiosim.ac.uk), supported by EPSRC (grant no. EP/X035603/1).
 F. J. B. also acknowledges Ministerio de Ciencia e Innovación (Grant No. PID2021-125081NB-I00), Junta de Andalucía (P20-00363), and Universidad de Huelva (P.O.
 FEDER UHU-1255522 and FEDER-UHU-202034), all four cofinanced by EU FEDER funds.

 # References